John D. Wilsey

 John D. Wilsey headshot

-John D. Wilsey is a Georgia native whose research interests lie in the History of American Religious Nationalism, American Conservatism, and the History of American Christianity and Diplomacy.
+John D. Wilsey is a Georgia native whose research specialization is in the History of American Religious Nationalism, and American Conservatism.

-He has also researched and written on conservatism and American diplomacy in the twentieth century.
-His areas of teaching are in modern church history, history of Western thought, American patriotism and theology, history of the Black church, and American religious history.
+Dr. Wilsey’s primary areas of teaching at Southern Seminary and Boyce College are in modern church history, history of Western thought, and American history.
 He supervises PhD dissertations in the areas of American church history and history of philosophy.

-His work has been reviewed in such outlets as National ReviewPublisher’s WeeklyJournal of Church and StateFides et HistoriaProvidenceChurch HistoryReading Religion, Catholic Books ReviewReviews in American HistoryAnxious Bench, Claremont Review of BooksFirst ThingsThe American Conservative, Christianity Today, and The Federalist.
-He has appeared on podcasts and programs hosted by the Acton Institute, New Books Network, Current, Thinking in Public, Law and Liberty, Museum of the Bible, Family Research Council, BBC Radio Wales, 9Marks, McConnell Center, and Ben Franklin’s World.
+Wilsey’s academic works have been reviewed in outlets such as National ReviewPublisher’s WeeklyJournal of Church and StateFides et HistoriaProvidenceChurch HistoryReading Religion, Catholic Books ReviewReviews in American HistoryAnxious Bench, Claremont Review of BooksFirst ThingsThe American Conservative, Christianity Today, and The Federalist.
+He has appeared on podcasts and programs hosted by the Acton Institute, New Books Network, Current, Thinking in Public, Law and Liberty, the City of Man Podcast, Christ Over All, the Museum of the Bible, the Family Research Council, BBC Radio Wales, 9Marks, the McConnell Center, the Commonwealth Policy Center, and Ben Franklin’s World.

-Wilsey has contributed peer-reviewed articles in the journal Religions and in academic books published by Palgrave and Routledge.
-He co-edited a special peer reviewed issue of Religions on the historical interaction of nationalism and theology.
-He has contributed other chapters to books published by Crossway and B&H Academic and long-form articles to Modern Age: A Conservative Review and Fides et Historia.
+Wilsey has produced peer-reviewed pieces in the journal Religions and in academic books published by Palgrave and Routledge.
+He has contributed other chapters to books published by Crossway and B&H Academic as well as long-form articles to Modern Age: A Conservative Review and Fides et Historia.
 He has served as manuscript reviewer for American Political ThoughtReligions, InterVarsity Press, and New York University Press and book review editor for H-AmRel of the H-Net: Humanities and Social Sciences Online network.

-Wilsey has served on the Kern Foundation Advisory Council, the Board of Directors of the Society for Values in Higher Education, the Scholar’s Council for the Center for the Electoral College, the Southern Baptist Historical Library and Archives Advisory Board, and the Annual Meeting Proposal Review Board for Church History as well as the Membership Committee of the Evangelical Theological Society.
+Wilsey has served on the Ciceronian Society Advisory Board, the Kern Foundation Advisory Council, the Board of Directors of the Society for Values in Higher Education, the Scholar’s Council for the Center for the Electoral College, the Southern Baptist Historical Library and Archives Advisory Board, and the Annual Meeting Proposal Review Board for Church History as well as the Membership Committee of the Evangelical Theological Society.

 books